zayto/web_security_101/README.md

-## Further readings / Documentation to implement HTTPS
+## More on HTTPS and how to implement it

 * [Mozilla guidelines on web security](https://infosec.mozilla.org/guidelines/web_security)
 * [Google guidelines on web security](https://developers.google.com/web/fundamentals/security/?hl=en)